 Mike gives us a run down on his build of the Sharps Bros & Rainier Firearms Overthrow Lower Receiver.
 Be sure and check out AmmoLand's extensive article on tools you may need for your next complete AR rifle build.
+You can read Part Two of the Upper build for this rifle here.

 UPDATE: Rainier has sent us a coupon code “AMMOLAND20” for the black colorway lower featured in the build so you can pick it up for $238.95.